 What is the Allocation Base?

-Allocation base is the measuring system by which the overhead cost of the business or the department is decided and can be measured in terms of hours worked, systems used, employees operational, square foot etc.
+Allocation base is the measuring system by which the overhead cost of the business or the department is decided and can be measured in terms of hours worked, systems used, operational, square feet, etc.

 How to Calculate Allocation Base?